Danack/Console/doc/source/migratingFromSymfonyConsole.rst

 * The parseInput() method  grabs a reference to the $input and $output objects when the command is parsed, so that they can be used later by the execute method.

-Obviously, I recommend refactoring your code to have your commands and the services be completely separate(, and also not storing state), but not having to refactor lots of commands at once is quite nice.
+Obviously, I recommend refactoring your code to have your commands and the services be completely separate, and also not storing state, but not having to refactor lots of commands at once is quite nice.